stanislavglazko/meme-generator-service/README.md

 5) **Stored images in the media directory**: For local development, images are stored in the media folder.
 In a production setting, this should be replaced with a cloud storage solution like AWS S3.
 6) **Minimal comments in the code**: I believe well-written code with sufficient tests doesn't require a large number of comments.
 7) **Added a separate `services` directory**: This allows for business logic to be maintained in a dedicated layer, following the architecture: model -> service -> view.

+### This project is not for commercial use; it is for educational purposes only.